The Monkees: Conception and casting

 In September 1965, Daily Variety and The Hollywood Reporter ran advertisements to cast the remainder of the band/cast members for the TV show.
 The advertisements each read as follows:

 Madness!!
 Auditions.
 Folk & Roll Musicians-Singers for acting roles in new TV series.
 Running parts for 4 insane boys, age 17–21.
 Want spirited Ben Frank's-types.
 Have courage to work.
 Must come down for interview.

-Out of 437 applicants, the other three chosen for the cast of the TV show were Michael Nesmith, Peter Tork, and Micky Dolenz.
+Out of 437 applicants, the other three chosen for the cast of the show were Michael Nesmith, Peter Tork, and Micky Dolenz.

 Dolenz, son of screen actor George Dolenz, had prior screen experience under the name "Mickey Braddock" as the 10-year-old star of the Circus Boy series in the 1950s.
 He was actively auditioning for pilots at the time and was told about the Raybert project by his agent.

-Nesmith's mother, Bette Nesmith Graham, had invented a correction fluid and founded the company that became Liquid Paper.
-He had served a brief stint in the U.S. Air Force and had also recorded for Colpix under the name "Michael Blessing".
+Nesmith had served a brief stint in the U.S. Air Force and had also recorded for Colpix under the name "Michael Blessing".
 He was the only one of The Monkees who had come for the audition based on seeing the trade magazine ad.
 He showed up to the audition with his laundry and impressed Rafelson and Schneider with his laid-back style and droll sense of humor.
 He also wore a woollen hat to keep his hair out of his eyes when he rode his motorcycle, leading to early promotional materials which nicknamed him "Wool Hat".
 The hat remained part of Nesmith's wardrobe, but the name was dropped after the pilot.

-Tork was recommended to Rafelson and Schneider by friend Stephen Stills at his audition.
+Tork was recommended to Rafelson and Schneider by Stephen Stills at his own audition.
 Tork was a skilled multi-instrumentalist who had performed at various Greenwich Village folk clubs before moving west, where he worked as a busboy.